Richmond Gun Rally: Thousands Of Gun Owners Converge On Virginia Capitol On MLK Day

 The FBI and other law enforcement agencies made high-profile arrests of suspected members of neo-Nazi group The Base in three states last week, including one group that allegedly had built a functioning assault rifle.
 Law enforcement officials told NPR that some of those members had discussed attending the gun rally in Richmond.

+Crowd feeling a little tenser than this morning.
+Seeing and hearing more conspiracy theorists, Infowars, Proud Boys.
+Haven’t seen the white nationalist patches others have spotted. pic.twitter.com/IIFlvXy95x— Hannah Allam (@HannahAllam) January 20, 2020

 The Richmond rally is part of Lobby Day, a push against gun control laws that the Virginia Citizens Defense League organizes annually.
-But this year's event gained new importance after a wave of Democrats took control of the legislature — and promised to make gun control a priority.
+But this year's event gained new importance after a wave of Democrats took control of the state's legislature — and promised to make gun control a priority.
 Lawmakers opened their legislative session on Jan.
-8.
+8 and were in session Monday.

-"Virginia Democrats are following through with an election-year pledge to pass new gun laws following a mass shooting in Virginia Beach last spring," Whittney Evans of member station VPM reports from Richmond.
+"Virginia Democrats are following through with an election-year pledge to pass new gun laws following a mass shooting in Virginia Beach last spring," Whittney Evans of VPM reports from Richmond.
 "This has prompted a groundswell of grassroots activism from gun owners who say their constitutional rights are under attack."

-Speakers at the Lobby Day event include notable names such as Stephen Willeford — who is credited with stopping a mass shooting at a church in Texas — and Dick Heller, the defendant in the landmark Supreme Court case of District of Columbia v.
-Heller.
+Speakers at the Lobby Day event include Stephen Willeford — who is credited with stopping a mass shooting at a church in Texas — and Dick Heller, the defendant in the landmark Supreme Court case of District of Columbia v.
+Heller, which struck down the district's ban on gun ownership.

-Northam and other law enforcement officials hope to avoid the deadly violence that flared up at another controversial rally in Virginia: the 2017 Unite the Right event in Charlottesville that left Heather Heyer dead and 19 others injured.
+Northam and other law enforcement officials hope to avoid the deadly violence that flared up at another controversial rally in Virginia.
+Clashes between white nationalists who gathered for the 2017 Unite the Right rally in Charlottesville and anti-racism protesters left protester Heather Heyer dead and 19 others injured.
 Two state troopers also died when their helicopter crashed.

 When Northam banned weapons from the Capitol area, he cited "credible intelligence" that tens of thousands of people were planning to converge on Richmond's Capitol Square.
 Seeming to refer to The Base and other groups, Northam added, "a substantial number of these demonstrators are expected to come from outside the Commonwealth, may be armed, and have as their purpose not peaceful assembly but violence, rioting, and insurrection."

-The weapons ban is broad, including not only pistols and rifles but "sticks, torches, poles, bats, shields, helmets" along with pepper spray, laser pointers, drones, and "any item that can inflict bodily harm that is visible, other than firearms."
+The weapons ban is broad, including not only pistols and rifles, but "sticks, torches, poles, bats, shields, helmets" along with pepper spray, laser pointers, drones, and "any item that can inflict bodily harm that is visible, other than firearms."

 Northam's emergency order took effect at the start of the weekend and will remain in effect until Tuesday afternoon.